Mark Zuckerberg: Tim Cook is 'Extremely Glib' - Slashdot

 Re: (Score:2)

-Apples business model is to build products and sell them.
-They tend to sell their products at a premium, and refuse to get into a race to the bottom with their competitors.
-Apple has a history of being very insid
+Even if you did know the cost of Facebook's services, you are still comparing apples and oranges.
+How much is your privacy worth?
+How do you put a price on that?
+Is your privacy worth more than someone else's?

-Just like Farming (Score:4, Funny)
+Just like Farming (Score:5, Funny)

 Good farmers care about their livestock, but at the end of the day still bring their animals to market.